 You say you’re different and better, but they think (know) you’re not.
 In fact, you might not get the chance to be considered at all.

 First, they have to find you.
 Not by interruption, but by discovery.
 You have to appear in response to the questions they ask via search and social.

 Then you have to demonstrate a difference.
-Not claim, demonstrate.
+Not claim, demonstrate, with content marketing.